wp-plugins/wp-gallery-custom-links/readme.txt

 = #6) When I enable the plugin, nothing in my gallery changes, even though I have custom links set.
 Why? =

+Thing to try #1: make sure your gallery is set to use either attachment or file links.
+If the gallery is set to link to "none" there will be no links to match on, thus this plugin won't be able to swap in custom values.

+Thing to try #2: make sure you have the onclick effect set to "remove" if you continue to have undesired lightbox/carousel popups.

-The first thing you probably want to check is that the hook that this plugin uses (the "post_gallery" filter) is being called.
+Thing to try #3: make sure the hook that this plugin uses (the "post_gallery" filter) is being called.
 Some themes and gallery plugins have code that replaces the default WordPress gallery code, and the post_gallery filter gets left out, which means this plugin never gets called to do anything.
-If you do a "View Source" on your gallery page and see a javascript file named "wp-gallery-custom-links.js" being included, but items you know have custom links are not using the custom links, try looking around in your theme/gallery plugin to see if the gallery shortcode is being replaced, and if that function doesn't contain a reference to post_gallery, try adding this near the top of the function (assumes the attributes variable passed to the shortcode function is named $attr):
+If you do a "View Source" on your gallery page and see a javascript file named "wp-gallery-custom-links.js" being included, but items you know have custom links are not using the custom links, try looking around in your theme/gallery plugin to see if the gallery shortcode is being replaced, and if that function doesn't contain a reference to post_gallery, try adding this near the top of the function (assumes the attributes variable passed to the shortcode function is named "$attr"):

 `$output = apply_filters('post_gallery', '', $attr);
 if ( $output != '' )
     return $output;`

+You may want to see http://wordpress.org/support/topic/wont-work-syntax-error for an example of adding this code.

+This thing to try is a bit on the programmy side, so if it's over your head, my suggestion would be to contact your theme author and ask that they support the "post_gallery" filter in their gallery shortcode function.
+This would not only fix it for your theme most thoroughly, but would also fix it for any future users also using that same theme.
+Otherwise, any WordPress developer should be able to help you with the code changes to customize your theme to support the post_gallery filter like WordPress core (not something I consider in the realm of free support, sorry).

 = #7) The custom links are working fine, but I need help changing the formatting/styling on my gallery, such as spacing between images, aligning images, or changing image size. =